rapka/polemics-md-wiki/content/Cartography/Avant-Gardea Arriere-Gardea/ARC.md

 # Authentic Relating & Circling

+*Not to be confused with the [Alignment Research Center](../../Organizations/Alignment%20Research%20Center.md)*

 "Authentic relating" and "circling" are pseudoscientific(?) psychological techniques that grew out of rationality.

 ### Authentic Relating